my fursona Sky with a trans flag in the background

 I also got a refferal from my general practitioner (german:"Hausarzt") as you will need that for therapists and specialised doctors in germany.
 On a side note my GP also wrote "suspected transsexualism" on my refferal which goes to show how behind the many health care practitioners are by still using long outdated language.

-With my therapist specifically there was some confusion at first because on the website it said they (the universetiy he was working at) didn't currently have the capacity to provide ongoing therapy during transition however they could give a first appointment with some guidance, explanation and in some cases also give an indication.
+With my therapist specifically there was some confusion at first because on the website it said they (the universtity he was working at) didn't currently have the capacity to provide ongoing therapy during transition however they could give a first appointment with some guidance, explanation and in some cases also give an indication.

 So I told him I wanted to get an indication while making the appointment and was going in there thinking he was either going to give it to me or refer me to another therapists.